Why do total tax revenues go down when income tax rates go up (and vice versa)?

 TOTAL TAX REVENUE = TAXABLE INCOME * TAX RATE

 For example, if taxable income was $10 trillion, and average tax rate was 20%, the total tax revenue would be $2 trillion.
 Simple, right?
 So why wouldn't total revenue increase to $3 trillion if you raised the average rate to 30%?!
 It's because this assumes the other number, taxable income, stays constant.
-But the fact is, it doesn't !
+But the fact is, it doesn't!
 Businesses and individuals change their behavior in response to changes in the tax rate structure.
 This partially explains why tax revenue actually increased under Kennedy, Reagan, and Bush (at least until the 2007 financial crisis), despite the fact they cut rates.
-Let's examine why that first factor, taxable income, goes down in response to an increase in the tax rate.-
+Let's examine why that first factor, taxable income, goes down in response to an increase in the tax rate.- Investors shift money from taxable investments (such as stocks and bonds) to non-taxable ones (such as municipal bonds).
+All investors, from millionaires to

 fixed income retirees, seek to maximize their annual investment income.
 Tax-free investments like munis naturally pay a lower rate of return.
 Taxable investments like